UK Puts Brakes on Google’s AI Use of News Content

 UK Puts Brakes on Google’s AI Use of News Content - feature image

-LONDON: Britain’s competition regulator delivered a landmark ruling Wednesday requiring Google to grant news publishers control over how their content fuels artificial intelligence systems.
-The Competition and Markets Authority announced Google must allow websites to opt out of having their material scraped for AI Overviews without harming their search rankings.
+LONDON: Britain’s competition regulator delivered a landmark ruling on Wednesday.
+The Competition and Markets Authority ordered Google to give news publishers control over their content.
+Publishers must be able to opt out of AI scraping without losing search rankings.

 Under the proposed framework, publishers could block their content from powering AI-generated summaries or training standalone models like Gemini.
 Google must also properly attribute sources in AI results and increase transparency about how content gets used.
 The authority designated Google with strategic market status in October following a nine-month investigation.